Sued in a Canadian court

 RE: Forced evictions and related human rights abuses ongoing at North Mara Gold Mine

-MiningWatch Canada has conducted seven human rights field assessments in NorthMara since 2014.
-The most recent in September of 2022.
+MiningWatch Canada has conducted human rights field assessments in NorthMara since 2014 (with the exception of 2020 and 2021 during Covid).
 We have gathered information on and documented some 100 cases of excess use of force by private security and police contracted to provide security at the North Mara Gold Mine.
 The types of violence we have documented include: rape, severe beatings leading to life-altering injuries and death, and injuriesand deaths sustained through projectiles, such as teargas canisters, a sound bomb, rubber bullets or bean bag rounds, as well as live ammunition.
+We also research and report on forced evictions of Kuria around the North Mara Gold Mine.

 For more information, contact Catherine Coumans at catherine@miningwatch.ca.